fromentinindustries/fromentinindustries.github.io/README.md

 ---

-## Development Roadmap

-### Phase 1 - Foundation

-- Create the core brand identity
-- Set up the website
-- Organize Google Drive and GitHub
-- Build documentation systems
-- Define services and project categories
-- Begin project portfolio development

-### Phase 2 - Technical Growth

-- Build CAD and design examples
-- Document server and digital systems projects
-- Research Canadian technology needs
-- Develop engineering concept briefs
-- Build early prototypes and mockups where possible

-### Phase 3 - Public Launch

-- Secure a custom domain
-- Launch the official website
-- Create public-facing project pages
-- Build a professional email system
-- Publish a clear services page
-- Begin public brand presence

-### Phase 4 - Expansion

-- Develop stronger technical capabilities
-- Build partnerships and project experience
-- Expand into more advanced engineering, systems, and technology work
-- Move from concept-stage brand to active company structure
+## Legal and Use Notice

+Fromentin Industries is a private development-stage brand.

+All website structure, written content, branding, layouts, visual identity, logos, development-area wording, and documentation concepts are part of the Fromentin Industries brand system unless otherwise stated.

+Unauthorized copying, mirroring, scraping, impersonation, commercial reuse, misleading use, or redistribution of this website content is not permitted.

+This repository is provided for the operation and development of the Fromentin Industries website.
+Public visibility of this repository does not grant permission to copy, reuse, modify, or represent the content as your own.

 ---

+## Disclaimer

+Fromentin Industries is not currently publicly launched, incorporated, contracted, or operating as a defence contractor, manufacturer, military supplier, professional engineering firm, or regulated technical service provider.

+All current work is focused on research, design, documentation, technical learning, early-stage planning, website development, and private project development.

+Nothing in this repository should be interpreted as an offer of regulated engineering services, defence contracting, military procurement support, or manufacturing services.

+---

 ## Contact

-For now, Fromentin Industries is in private development.

 **Email:** contact.fromentinindustries@gmail.com
 **Website:** https://fromentinindustries.github.io

 ---

-## Notice
+## Ownership

-Fromentin Industries is a development-stage brand.
-It is not currently publicly launched, incorporated, contracted, or operating as a defence contractor or manufacturer.

-All current work is focused on research, design, documentation, technical learning, and early-stage project development.
+© 2026 Fromentin Industries.
+All rights reserved.

+© 2026 Systems for a stronger Canada.